yashpermalla/ChatServer-yash-kai/README.txt

 Kai: Implemented initial receiver.cpp and some error handling in sender.cpp

+Milestone #2

+TODO: write a brief summary of how each team member contributed to the project.

+Together: Implemented server.cpp, a lot of revising (especially for receiver_comms and sender_comms), error handling, etc.

+Yash: Implemented MessageQueue.cpp

+Kai: Implemented room.cpp

 Eventually your report about how you implemented thread synchronization in the server should go here